fraigo/git_tutorial/content/git-client.md

 ## Git Client

+The **Git client** is the main tool to create, modify, update and upload a Git project to GitHub.

 ### Download a Git client

 After we get and confirm the GitHub account, we need to install a **Git Client** to access your code locally, in your computer.
-The Git client can be **downloaded** from https://Git-scm.com/downloads (Git Downloads):
+The Git client can be **downloaded** from https://git-scm.com/downloads (Git Downloads):

 1. [Git for **Windows**](https://git-scm.com/download/win) - https://git-scm.com/download/win
 2. [Git for **Mac**](https://git-scm.com/download/mac) - https://git-scm.com/download/mac